RIAPS/riaps-apps/apps-vu/DistributedEstimator/README.md

 on each RIAPS node.
 This simple application demonstrates two different message handling
 types:  publish/subscribe and request/reply.
 Two different language implementations are provided to allow users to see how to program using Python or C++ for the component code.
+There is also a mixed language application solution where LocalEstimator component is written in C++ and the other components are written in Python.

 ## Equipment Utilized